Erca94/PythonProjectTreeBuilder/README.md

 # PythonProjectTreeBuilder

-This desktop application helps to understand the structure of a Python project, producing a visual layer; this can be done building a tree of the project structure and representing it in a PDF file.
+This desktop application helps to understand the structure of a Python project, producing a visual layer; this can be done building a tree of the project structure using the library Graphviz and representing it with a PDF file.

-As example, into the repository there is a fake python project whom root folder name is "project_root_example"; let's suppose that this is a real Python project; the internal structure of the project is as follows:
+As example, into the repository there is a fake Python project whom root folder name is "project_root_example"; let's suppose that this is a real Python project; the internal structure of the project is as follows (of course, the content of the files is empty!):

     project_root_example
     ├── src